cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 Features
 ========

-Traditionally, the kind of validation enabled by languages such as CDDL provided a Boolean result: valid, or invalid.
+Commonly, the kind of validation enabled by languages such as CDDL provides a Boolean result: valid, or invalid.

 In rapidly evolving environments, this is too simplistic.
 The data models described by a CDDL specification may continually be enhanced